shibishwar/stayquest-backend/README.md

 # Overview

-This repository contains the backend code of the aidf project.
+This repository contains the backend code of the stayquest project.

 # Usage